mate-academy/js_sliding-tree-DOM/README.md

 Requirements:

 - Use delegation.
+- Clicking on the headline should hide or show elements (as in the screenshots).
-- Clicking outside the title text (in an empty place) should not do anything.
+- Clicking outside the title text (in an empty place) should do nothing.
 - When you hover over the title - it becomes bold, implemented through CSS.

 ### Screenshot of the tree